rails/rails/guides/source/getting_started.md

 Hello, Rails!
 -------------

-To begin with, let's get some text up on screen quickly.
+To begin with, let's get some text up on the screen quickly.
 To do this, you need to get your Rails application server running.

 ### Starting up the Web Server